-She has won several awards and competitions, including most recently, Harlem Opera Theater
+Ms. Sutton has also won several awards and competitions including, most recently, the Harlem Opera Theater Vocal Competition.

 |Donizetti||Lucia di Lammermoor||Lucia|